tarabacha/CV/nicethings_icons_readme.txt

 Please link to the article in which this freebie was released if you would like to spread the word: http://www.smashingmagazine.com/2013/11/01/freebie-nice-things-icon-set/

+This is a fun icon I have used over time

 Smashing Magazine Team,
 www.smashingmagazine.com